nestordemeure/nestordemeure.github.io/content/about/research.md

 This covers all the work I did during my Ph.D. (do not let the first pages fool you, it is written in English).

-It covers the theory between Shaman including *encapsulated error* (a very efficient way to measure the numerical error of computations) and *tagged error* (a very precise way to find the source of the numerical error that ends up in a result).
+It covers the theory behind Shaman including *encapsulated error* (a very efficient way to measure the numerical error of computations) and *tagged error* (a very precise way to find the source of the numerical error that ends up in a result).

 It also includes some work on applying artificial intelligence to pick the proper solver and preconditioner to solve a linear system (we obtained really promising results, a paper dedicated to the subject should come out at some point).